freund17/twitchBot17/README.md

 # twitchBot17

-A successor an complete redesign to the famous Ankhbot completely written in JavaScript.
+A successor and complete redesign to the famous Ankhbot - completely written in JavaScript.

+This project is very early in it's planning Phase.

+So: Nothing to see here. ;)